UKHomeOfficeForms/hof-examples/apps/date-component/README.md

   }
 ```

-## Adding the Date-component field
+## Adding the Date component field

 Install the [hof-component-date](https://www.npmjs.com/package/hof-component-date) module

-Next, go into the fields directory and open the `index.js` file.
-Add the field with the key `date-of-birth`.
-Give this key a property of a `dateComponent()`.
-The date-component is a function that takes arguments.
-Give it the arguments of the name of the field `date-of-birth` and an object validate key with an array of properties `['required']`
+In your field configuration file, create an instance of a data component.
+You can do this by calling the data component function with a field name and the options for the field.
+In this case, our field name is date-of-birth and in our options we set a required validator.

+Then assign this instance to the appropriate key on your fields config.

 ```
 const dateComponent = require('hof-component-date');